Filippo-Dimarzio/FilippoDiMarzioWeb-Apps/README.md

 ---

-## **[Weather Web App🌞]**
+# Space Travel Decision 🚀

-### Description
+## Description
-A dynamic Weather Web Application that provides current weather information from the US with various weather conditions using JavaScript elements and external APIs.
+An interactive web application that lets users explore planets of our solar system visually and decide how likely they are to travel to space through a fun quiz prompt.

-### Features
+## Features
-- Real-time weather updates
+- Select planets from a list and view their images
+- Stylish, dark-themed UI with glowing button effects
+- Space travel likelihood test with dynamic feedback
-- Responsive design
+- Responsive and accessible design

-### Technologies Used
+## Technologies Used
-- HTML, CSS
+- HTML, CSS (with gradients and shadows)
-- JavaScript Libraries
+- JavaScript (event handling, dynamic image updates)
+- Semantic UI for basic styling

 https://weath-app-assignment.netlify.app